Charlton Athletic Football Club Charter

 The club's supporters are allocated tickets for away league matches for which there is expected to be excess demand.
 The following groups will enjoy priority status:

-Season-ticket holders who are Valley Gold members; season-ticket holders with loyalty points gained from attending away games; supporters who regularly attend away games and via recognized supporters' groups; remaining season-ticket holders and Valley Gold members; members on the club’s database with an adequate purchase history who are not season-ticket holders.
+Season-ticket holders who are Valley Gold members; season-ticket holders with loyalty points gained from attending away games; supporters who regularly attend away games and via recognized supporters' groups; remaining season-ticket holders and Valley Gold members; members on the club’s database with an adequate amount of loyalty points who are not season-ticket holders.

 These groups also enjoy priority status for away cup fixtures or those staged at neutral venues, but this is subject to variation dependent upon the allocation of tickets received.